gamedoora/gamedoora-backend/README.md

 * change master.key file and change credentials file using first delete existing file and rewriting it using ```EDITOR=vi bin/rails credentials:edit```
 * change user token expiration time in lib/json_web_token.rb file.
 Default set to ```exp = 1.year.from_now```
 * to run sidekiq(provide environment name like production)  - ```bundle exec sidekiq --environment production -C config/sidekiq.yml ```
+* Check if required environment check for mail safe

+## NOTES
+* while adding new gem, mention exact version of that time you have added in gemfile only